 Distribution and Satellite Interconnection

 NPR's Distribution Division operates the PRSS.
-They collect revenue from stations and producers that use its platform for broadcast distribution, which includes nearly every organization in the public radio community.
+They collect revenue from stations and producers that use its platform for broadcast distribution, including nearly every organization in the public radio community.
 In addition, the PRSS offers excess capacity to both public radio and non-public radio users for private networks to keep the cost of distribution as low as possible.

 Cost of News